Sharpham Tenants & Tenancies

 The cafe at Sharpham Vineyard is under new management from the team from the famed Anchorstone Cafe at Dittisham.

-Anchorstone at Sharpham Vineyard will be open for lunches with a fantastic local menu including seafood and Sharpham wines.
+Anchorstone at Sharpham Vineyard is open for lunches with a fantastic local menu including seafood and Sharpham wines.

 Robert Owen Communities

-Lower Sharpham Barton Farm is leased to the Robert Owen Communities (ROC), a charity providing working opportunities for adults with learning disabilities.
+Lower Sharpham Barton Farm is leased to Ambios Ltd, a not-for-profit organisation involved in nature conservation training.
+ROC is a charity that provides working opportunities for adults with learning disabilities and runs a day service from Lower Sharpham Barton Farm in partnership with Ambios.
 It is also run on biodynamic principles.

 ROC aims to equip each person with the skills, knowledge and attitudes that will enable them to lead a full, purposeful and satisfying life, and to contribute to the quality of life of others.